giumas/hyo2_qax/docs/project_governance.rst

 Whether or not a proposal is required, all not-minor code changes require the submission of a `GitHub pull request <https://github.com/ausseabed/qax/pulls>`_.

-Before a proposal is merged, at least a reviewer different than the submitter needs to approve the code changes.
+Before a proposal is merged, at least 1 reviewer (different than the submitter) needs to approve the code changes.

 Bootstrapping